petr-tik/dark_rusty_pool/Readme.md

 2. After running `collect_perf` and `perf report`, I found that println! was taking 8.96% of time.
 Googling for efficient stdout printing in Rust suggested replacing println! with writeln! with a stdout lock as one of the args.

+3. Replaced Strings for timestamps with int64.
+Strings are heap-allocated, require malloc and free.
+Ints should be faster to allocate.
+Updated the benchmark.

 ### Current benchmark

 ```bash